top of page

 Size

-When choosing a water distiller, it's important to pick one that's the right size for your needs.
-The distiller should be able to accommodate the amount of water you want to distilled.
-For example, if you have a large family or garden, you'll need a distiller that can handle a larger volume of water.
-Home water distillers are normally 4 liters and the larger ones are normally 6 liters.
-When I moved into my family home upgrading to a 6 litre distiller made a world of difference.
+For example, if you have a large family or garden, you'll need a distiller that can handle much more.
+Home water distillers usually are 4 liters, and the larger ones are 6 liters.
+When I moved into my family home, upgrading to a 6-litre distiller made a difference.

 4. Best Water Distillers on the Market